mansam/fossbox/content/tmr9209-week-6-day-2.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
 Summary: Today we each developed a setting that our game would take place in.
-The goal ...
+The goal was to come up with logical settings that would work with our mechanics and FOSS integration we plan on implementing.
+We also decided on a final setting, which became a mesh of my, Francis's, and David's setting ideas.
+We also went through the setting again to make sure that this final setting would work with all of the FOSS integration.
+Finally, we came up with some concept art for this final setting as well.
+Today w ...

 Today we each developed a setting that our game would take place in.
 The goal was to come up with logical settings that would work with our mechanics and